-1. Net Energy Metering generating facilities seeking interconnection with a distribution provider's transmission system shall no longer be exempt from the requirement in Electric Tariff Rule 21 to apply to the California Independent System Operator (CAISO) for interconnection and be subject to the CAISO Tariff
+1. Net Energy Metering generating facilities greater than one megawatt seeking interconnection with a distribution provider's transmission system shall no longer be exempt from the requirement in Electric Tariff Rule 21 to apply to the California Independent System Operator (CAISO) for interconnection and be subject to the CAISO Tariff.
+This order is not applicable to net energy metering generating facilities with Permission to Operate letters received as of May 6, 2022 or proposed net energy metering facilities with materially complete interconnection applications submitted as of May 6, 2022.